-The Statistics Brain Research Institute recently reported that the average human attention span in 2015 was 8.25 seconds.
-For instructors who have to grab and keep their students’ attention for 120 minutes, this is not good news.
-While keeping students involved and engaged is not a new challenge, modern technology has created a culture of distraction that is spilling into the classroom.
-Below are a few tips on how educators can engage students to ensure an environment of active learning.
+In a recent study, Microsoft reported that the average human attention span in 2018 was 8 seconds (a drop from 12 seconds in 2000).
+For instructors who have to grab and keep their students’ attention for 120 minutes each class, this is not good news.
+While keeping students involved and engaged is not a new challenge for higher education institutions, modern technology has created a culture of distraction that is spilling into the classroom.
+Below are a few tips on how educators can engage students to ensure an environment of active learning and participation.

-Provide Instant and Ongoing Feedback: In an age where social media reigns supreme, providing students with the ability to give instant and meaningful feedback can greatly increase motivation and improve achievement.
-Online tools such as real-time formative feedback platforms can give students the confidence they need to engage in a style that is familiar to them.
+In an age where social media continues to reign supreme, providing students with the ability to give instant and meaningful feedback about their learning can greatly increase motivation and improve achievement.
+In today’s classrooms more and more instructors are using social feedback software that borrow elements from platforms such as Facebook to better connect with students.
+A social feedback tool can give students the confidence they need to engage in a style that is familiar to them.
 Instructors can also track and assess their students’ comprehension and adjust their lessons in real-time.

-Connect Lessons to the Real World: It’s a simple concept: if you make it more interesting they will respond.
+It’s a simple concept: if you make it more interesting they will respond.
 A subject becomes more meaningful when the student can apply it to real life.
-It’s one thing to read about fossils and something else entirely to organize a trip to a dig site.
+It’s one thing to read about fossils and something else entirely to organize a trip to an archaeological dig site.

 In our next blog, we look at tips for inspiring the overachieving student.

 Bluepulse•Educational experience•Live formative feedback•